 One of the biggest advantages of fax correspondence is that you can verify whether the message has been received at the other end.
 With traditional fax, you are notified the moment the fax is either auto-printed or placed in a queue at the receiving end.

 When you send a document via fax, you get the instant assurance that your message or document was received on the other end, regardless of whether the recipient is there to view it at the time in question.
 In that regard, you can feel a sense of accomplishment when you send a fax because you will have completed your end of the exchange, regardless of whether the other party responds.

-Is Online Faxing Secure?
+Is Faxing Documents Secure?

 When you use an online fax service, the following practices can help your organization keep security tight:

 - Make sure that your fax service provider uses strong encryption to keep your documents protected and secure while they are in transmission or at rest in the cloud.

 - If you forward a fax that contains portions of information deemed confidential by the original sender, make sure to crop the info in question before you forward the fax to the third party.

 - Before sending a fax, contact the intended recipient to verify they will be available to receive the fax.
 This step is especially crucial if the fax communication involves a deadline or anything that requires prompt action at the other end.